AIHR22/AIhrcolab/supabasetabletenant.md

 id	uuid	PK, unique mapping ID
 tenant_id	uuid	FK → tenants(id)
 user_id	uuid	FK → auth.users(id) (via user_profiles)
-role	text	platform_admin, company_admin, or sub_user
-created_at	timestamp with time zone	when the mapping was created updated_at	timestamp with time zone	last update timestamp
+role	text	client_admin (users that can access their assigned tenant and has permissions to manage it and users), or sub_user (users that can only access their assigned tenant) created_at	timestamp with time zone	when the mapping was created updated_at	timestamp with time zone	last update timestamp
 4. user_profiles